tauri-apps/tauri-docs/src/content/docs/en/core/1/faq.md

 ---
-sidebar_title: Frequently Asked Questions
+meta_title: Frequently Asked Questions
-sidebar_position: 8
+meta_description: Fixes for common issues
-description: Fixes for common issues
+meta_position: 8
 ---

 ## How can I use unpublished Tauri changes?